Swapping your home

 We’ll contact you to arrange a visit to check the condition of your home.
 The house should be in good condition for the next tenants, so you’ll have to repair any damage beforehand.

 When we’ve given permission for the exchange to go ahead, we’ll contact you to arrange a date to exchange.
-Please don’t move before the paperwork has been signed on the day of the exchange.
+Please don’t move before the paperwork has been signed.

 Questions about mutual exchange